VolksK/Kraken-MoneyMoney/README.md

 Fetches balances from Kraken API and returns them as securities

+### ⚠️ This project is no longer maintained!

+**I am no longer using Kraken and therefore not maintaining this extension.
+The code remains available for reference and community use, but no new features or bug fixes will be provided.
+Feel free to fork this repository if you’d like to continue development.**

 ## Extension Setup

 You can get a signed version of this extension from